Indonesia l Wahana Longberry l Grade 1

 Wet Aroma: Sweet Cocao

-The Longberry variety is so named due to its appearance, which is long and thin in comparison with other coffee varieties.
-It is thought to have originated from Ethiopia due to its similarity to Longberry Harrar (a natural mutation of the Typica variety).
+The Longberry variety is named after its appearance, which is long and thin in comparison with other coffee varieties.
+It is thought to have originated from Ethiopia due to its similarity to Longberry Harrar, a natural mutation of the Typica variety.

 About Wahana Estate:

 Wahana Estate, which was established by our milling partner in 2005, is the only large, private coffee estate of its kind on the island.
 It is situated between 1,300 to 1,500 metres in the village of Lae Mungkur, in the Sidikalang district of North Sumatra – an area famous for its coffee due to its ideal climatic conditions, including the highest levels of rainfall in the Lake Toba region.